types of fostering

 In fostering, short-term can mean an hour, a day, a month or a year!
 It means that the plans for a child are still being thought through.

-As a short-term foster carer you work with us on the journey to securing the ‘long-term’ (sometimes called permanence).
 This means always being there to help a child while they need you, and then helping them to move on too; to their family, another foster family or adoption.

 long-term foster care

-Long-term foster care means thoughtful matching, bringing together the right foster child with the right carer for as long as they need you.
-It’s about providing a secure environment and a safe space, and offering permanence.
-For a child it means a stable foster family for life.
+For children who can’t live at home, long-term foster care means thoughtful matching, bringing together the right foster child with the right carer for as long as they need you.

 specialist kinds of foster care